Rocklands Reservoir

-The Rocklands Reservoir, a water reservoir, is created by a major ungated concretewalled gravity dam with embankment sections across the Glenelg River in the Wimmera region of Victoria, Australia.
-It is the largest reservoir within the Grampians-Wimmera-Mallee Water (GWMWater) supply system.
+The Rocklands Reservoir, a water reservoir, is created by a major ungated concrete-walled gravity dam with embankment sections across the Glenelg River in the Wimmera region of Victoria, Australia.
+It is the largest reservoir within the Grampians–Wimmera–Mallee Water (GWMWater) supply system.
 Originally constructed to supply the Wimmera-Mallee Domestic and Stock channel system, water held by Rocklands Reservoir is now used for many different purposes.
 A unique feature of Rocklands Reservoir is that all entitlement holders, including the environment, are able to be supplied with water from the reservoir.

 Rocklands Dam

 Construction of the dam began in 1938.
 World War II caused construction to cease, and it was recommenced in 1950, with the dam being completed in 1953.
 Its catchment area is 1355 km2.